MaikeMorrison/personal-website/content/home/experience.md

   Under Dr. Mark Kirkpatrick, I evaluated the performance of Bayesian Phylogenetics and Phylogeography (an MCMC program for analyzing DNA alignments under the multispecies coalescent model) when applied to prokaryotic genomic data.

   I used this tool to identify independently evolving lineages, or ecotypes, within a superabundant marine cyanobacteria responsible for 5% of global oxygen production, *Prochlorococcus marinus*.

+  I presented this work at the 2019 Evolution Meeting; you can access my poster [here!](files/poster-Evolution_2019.pdf)
   """

 [[experience]]